 The rough, bumpy patches that people who have keratosis pilaris see on their skin are caused by clogged hair follicles or pores.
 While acne symptoms appear as a result of excess sebum and dead skin cells blocking up a pore, keratosis pilaris symptoms occur when excess keratin, a skin-building protein, plugs up hair follicles and becomes trapped under the surface of the skin.

 But, you may be asking, why do I have this condition?
 According to medscape.com, up to 50% of people with keratosis pilaris have a family history of the condition, so if you’re wondering why you have these bumps, you may just have genetics to thank.
 Sometimes, keratosis pilaris can result as a side effect of another medical condition, like eczema, asthma, or obesity.
 Researchers are still not entirely sure what causes keratosis pilaris, but luckily, the symptoms are treatable, and many people end up finding relief from those pesky bumps.

-Okay, how do I deal with my so-called chicken skin?!
+How do I deal with my keratosis pilaris?

 So, what are the best ways to treat keratosis pilaris?
 To put it simply — exfoliation.
 In order to smooth out those bumps, you’ll need to get that excess keratin out of your hair follicles.
 One way to exfoliate is with a physical exfoliant, like a scrub, which works for some people, but may be a little too rough for some skin contending with this condition.